 Crude oil prices rise

-NYMEX-traded WTI (West Texas Intermediate) crude oil futures contracts for September delivery rose by 2.80% and settled at $39.31 per barrel on Tuesday, August 25, 2015.
-Prices recovered despite oversupply concerns and weak demand cues.
-ETFs like the United States Oil Fund LP (USO) and the ProShares Ultra DJ-UBS Crude Oil (UCO) followed US crude oil prices in yesterday’s trade.
-These ETFs rose by 1.92% and 3.24%, respectively, on August 25, 2015.
+NYMEX-traded WTI (West Texas Intermediate) crude oil futures contracts for November delivery rose by 1.9% and closed at $47.26 per barrel on Friday, October 16, 2015.
+Prices rose due to short covering and the consensus of slowing US production.
+ETFs like the United States Oil ETF (USO) and the ProShares Ultra DJ-UBS Crude Oil (UCO) also moved in the direction of crude oil prices in Friday’s trade.
+They rose by 0.59% and 1.2%, respectively, at the close of trade on October 16, 2015.

 Baker Hughes (BHI) reported that US crude oil rigs fell by 11 to 595 for the week ending October 16, 2015.
 US crude oil rigs fell for the seventh consecutive week.
 The falling US crude oil rigs fueled sentiments of slowing US production in Friday’s trade.
 As a result, crude oil prices rose on October 16, 2015.
 Prices also rose due to short covering as crude oil prices fell for four consecutive days.
 The rise in crude oil prices benefits oil producers like ExxonMobil (XOM), Hess (HES), Total (TOT), Occidental Petroleum (OXY), and BP (BP).